SLAMPAI/autoexperiment/README.md

   # variables.
 For instance, for s32/m32, we define both `model` and `batch_size`,
   # as the maximum local batch size depend on the model size.
 Thus, if we
   # use s32 in defining experiments (see section 'experiments below),
-  # model will take the value 'ViT-M-32' and batch_size will take the
+  # 'model' will take the value 'ViT-M-32' and 'batch_size' will take the
-  # value 1024in the sbatch script.
+  # value '1024' in the sbatch script.

   datacomp:
     train_data: "/path/{0000000..0139827}.tar"